Fudan-iGEM/2025-wiki/pages/human-practices.md

 - Dr. Chen found the idea of using multicellular yeast as a new chassis fascinating, but he reminded us that the story needed to flow more clearly.
 He advised us to anchor the project in a concrete situation where multicellular yeast is crucial for tackling new crisis, and to make sure its structural stability is convincingly supported.
 - Conversations with people familiar with the field gave us fresh perspectives.
 Their feedback not only clarified our goals but also inspired us to look deeper into why multicellular yeast matters and what it could contribute to research on antifungal resistance.

+To deepen our understanding, we continued to seek insights from global researchers on how environmental pressures and evolutionary transitions intersect with synthetic biology innovation.

 ### Email exchange with Dr. Willim Ratcliff